 Bigelow-Hartford Carpet Mills Historic District

 The Bigelow-Hartford Carpet Mills Historic District encompasses a company-built factory and residential area in the Thompsonville area of Enfield, Connecticut, United States.
-In addition to the former factory buildings of the Bigelow-Hartford Carpet Mills, it includes more than 150 housing units built by the company between about 1830 and 1920.
-It is roughly bounded on the north by Lafayette Street and Alden Avenue, the east by Hartford Avenue and Lincoln Street, the south by High Street, and the west by River Street.
-It was listed on the National Register of Historic Places in 1994.
+In addition to the former factory buildings of the Bigelow-Hartford Carpet Mills, the district includes more than 150 housing units constructed by the company between approximately 1830 and 1920.
+It is roughly bounded by Lafayette Street and Alden Avenue to the north, Hartford Avenue and Lincoln Street to the east, High Street to the south, and River Street to the west.
+The district was listed on the National Register of Historic Places in 1994.

 (read more...)